junobuild/docs/docs/white-paper/open-source.md

+---
+description: Juno is an open-source blockchain platform.
+Explore our white paper, repositories, and more.
+keywords:
+  [
+    open source,
+    blockchain,
+    blockchain platform,
+    cloud platform,
+    serverless,
+    GitHub repositories
+  ]
+---

 # Open Source

 Juno is open source.
 The entire codebase is available on GitHub, and the repositories can be accessed via the following links: